Superbalist/laravel-google-cloud-storage/README.md

 ### Public URLs

 The adapter implements a `getUrl($path)` method which returns a public url to a file.
+>**Note:** Method available for Laravel 5.2 and higher.
+If used on 5.1, it will throw an exception.

 ```php
 $disk = Storage::disk('gcs');